IliasSim/Wizard-Werdna-Ring-Adventure/README.md

   - [**Summary**](#summary)

 ## **Scope**
 Main goal of the game is the Hero to find the Wizard Werdna Ring.
-In order to achive this the Hero searche a cave complex.
+In order to achive this the Hero searches a cave complex.
 Each cave is inabited by hostile creatures ready to attack our Hero.
 The ring is located at the tenth and final cave.

 ## **Caves/Enviroment**
 The enviroment of the game consist of caves, each cave is a 2d space of tiles.
 The tiles can be floor (where the Heroes and the enemies can walk), wall and stairs.
 The stair tile is the entrance for the next cave.
 The color for each tile is red for the floor, black for the wall and yellow for the stair.